mkrufky/bot-miner-setup/README.md

 * [docker-compose setup: b/o/t rinkeby testnet](ubuntu/cuda-docker-compose-setup-b_o_t-rinkeby)
 * [docker-compose setup: b/ot rinkeby testnet](ubuntu/cuda-docker-compose-setup-b_ot-rinkeby)

+Examples are provided that include Prometheus and Grafana containers for monitoring of the above four configurations.
+See [prometheus-grafana](prometheus-grafana/)

 For some basic information about running benchmarks, see [benchmarks](benchmarks.md)